WarGames: Development

 Development on WarGames began in 1979, when writers Walter F. Parkes and Lawrence Lasker developed an idea for a script called The Genius, about "a dying scientist and the only person in the world who understands him — a rebellious kid who's too smart for his own good".
 Lasker was inspired by a television special presented by Peter Ustinov on several geniuses, including Stephen Hawking.
 Lasker said, "I found the predicament Hawking was in fascinating — that he might one day figure out the unified field theory and not be able to tell anyone, because of his progressive ALS.
 So, there was this idea that he'd need a successor.
 And who would that be?
 Maybe this kid, a juvenile delinquent whose problem was that nobody realized he was too smart for his environment."
 The concept of computers and hacking as part of the film was not yet present.

 The Genius began its transformation into WarGames when Parkes and Lasker met Peter Schwartz from the Stanford Research Institute.
 "There was a new subculture of extremely bright kids developing into what would become known as hackers," said Schwartz.
 Schwartz made the connection between youth, computers, gaming, and the military.
 Parkes and Lasker also met with computer-security expert Willis Ware of RAND Corporation, who assured them that even a secure military computer might have remote access enabling remote work on weekends, encouraging the screenwriters to continue with the project.

 Parkes and Lasker came up with several military-themed plot lines before the final story.
 One version of the script had an early version of the WOPR named "Uncle Ollie", or Omnipresent Laser Interceptor (OLI), a space-based defensive laser run by an intelligent program, but this idea was discarded, because it was too speculative.
 Director John Badham coined the name "WOPR", feeling that the name of NORAD's Single Integrated Operational Plan was "boring, and told you nothing".
 The name "WOPR" played off the Whopper hamburger, and a general sense of something going "whop".

 David Lightman was modeled on David Scott Lewis, a hacking enthusiast Parkes and Lasker met.
 Dr. Stephen Falken was inspired by and named after Stephen Hawking; John Lennon was interested in playing the role, but was murdered in New York while the script was in development.
-General Beringer was based on USAF General James V. Hartinger, the then-commander-in-chief of NORAD, whom Parkes and Lasker met while visiting the base, and who, like Beringer, favored keeping humans in the decision loop.
+General Beringer was based on USAF General James V. Hartinger, the then-commander-in-chief of NORAD, whom Parkes and Lasker met while visiting the base.